 However, niche marketing is not without challenges.
 The key to success in niche marketing is how to find a niche market in the first place.

-That’s why we’ve put together this step-by-step guide to how to find your niche!
-Let’s take a closer look at finding your niche.
+That's why we've put together this step-by-step guide on how to find your niche!
+Let's take a closer look at finding your niche.

 Fishing for Customers: Mass Marketing vs Niche Marketing

 For a long time, most marketing efforts concentrated on mass marketing.
 That's targeting a large customer base to promote products and services.

 The logic here was that because the market was so huge, even a small percentage of the market share is enough to make a profit.

 The downside of mass marketing is that it's extremely costly to market your products and services to such a wide audience.

 There are many lessons in marketing to be learned from fishing.
 Let's consider this fishing analogy to compare the two types of marketing.